SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-render-html-strings/rule.md

 created: 2023-07-28T07:23:06.201Z
 guid: 521afe97-18c3-43bc-8ada-f3782960b10f
 ---
-[Cross-site scripting (XSS) attacks](https://en.wikipedia.org/wiki/Cross-site_scripting) occur when untrusted data is rendered on the browser without proper sanitization, thus potentially exposing the system to malicious scripts.
-To prevent XSS attacks, HTML encoding is typically applied to prevent the browser from interpreting HTML strings as code.
+To prevent cross-site scripting (XSS) attacks, HTML encoding is typically applied to restrain the browser from interpreting HTML strings as code.
+XSS attacks can occur when untrusted data is rendered on the browser without proper sanitization, thus potentially exposing the system to malicious scripts.

-However, this approach can cause confusion when an application needs to output content that is already HTML encoded.
+However, this approach can sometimes cause confusion when an application requires to output raw HTML content that is already HTML encoded.

 <!--endintro-->

-To solve this problem, the [`IHtmlString`](https://learn.microsoft.com/en-us/dotnet/api/system.web.ihtmlstring) interface in .NET Core can be used to represent HTML content that is pre-encoded and should not be encoded again.
+To solve this problem, the `IHtmlString` interface in .NET Core can be used to represent an HTML content that is pre-encoded and should not be encoded again.
 This is to prevent double encoding, which can distort the original HTML content and cause it to display incorrectly on a web page.

 ```cs